Add a Docker container

 Create a Docker compose

-file using your preferred terminal text editor:vi docker-compose.yaml
+yamlfile using your preferred terminal text editor:vi docker-compose.yaml -

 Edit the

-and connects it to the tailnet automatically using an auth key.services: tailscale-authkey1: image: tailscale/tailscale:latest container_name: ts-authkey-test hostname: banana environment: - TS_AUTHKEY=tskey-auth-kJDnLXE8sT11CNTRL-GX3ZFEnSii8KCrmkf3amk87JG4VGXzP1 - TS_STATE_DIR=/var/lib/tailscale - TS_USERSPACE=false volumes: - ts-authkey-test:/var/lib/tailscale - /dev/net/tun:/dev/net/tun cap_add: - NET_ADMIN - SYS_MODULE restart: unless-stopped nginx-authkey-test: image: nginx network_mode: service:tailscale-authkey1 volumes: ts-authkey-test: driver: local
+yamlfile with the details needed for your environment.
+The sample file below instructs Docker to create an Nginx web server container with a hostname ofbananaand connects it to the tailnet automatically using an auth key.services: tailscale-authkey1: image: tailscale/tailscale:latest container_name: ts-authkey-test hostname: banana environment: - TS_AUTHKEY=tskey-auth-kJDnLXE8sT11CNTRL-GX3ZFEnSii8KCrmkf3amk87JG4VGXzP1 - TS_STATE_DIR=/var/lib/tailscale - TS_USERSPACE=false volumes: - ts-authkey-test:/var/lib/tailscale - /dev/net/tun:/dev/net/tun cap_add: - NET_ADMIN - SYS_MODULE restart: unless-stopped nginx-authkey-test: image: nginx network_mode: service:tailscale-authkey1 volumes: ts-authkey-test: driver: local -

 In the